 20. PROGRESS REPORT

 The preparation of annual progress report on the research work done shall be essential part of the Fellow’s work.
 Each Research Fellow shall submit his/her annual research report in the prescribed proforma (Annexure-IV) within a period of 15 days after completion of one year tenure to CSIR (HRD Group) through his/her Guide/Head of the Department.
 It is essential to give up to-date and full information against all the columns of Annexure-IV.
 The results should be presented quantitatively in Tables/Figures and discussed in terms of the objectives and conclusions drawn should also be given.
 Fragmentary reports shall not be entertained.
 The progress report should be always accompanied by copies of published papers, re-prints and pre-prints of papers accepted for publication, manuscripts of papers communicated for publication duly acknowledging financial assistance of CSIR.
+Noncompliance of CSIR norms for submission of annual progress report along with other requisite documents within six months after completion of yearly tenure may result in termination of fellowship/associateship.
 Attendance record must accompany the annual report.
 The Guide/Head of Department shall bring out in his/her assessment report the share of originality and initiative of the fellow in carrying out the research work.
 If thesis is submitted for higher degree, this may be reported by the guide of the department to CSIR and the result when announced.